When you see informative charts and infographics, what is your first reaction? I wonder how you decide which chart type to use.

 The Extreme Presentation Method

 The Extreme Presentation Method by Dr. Andrew V. Abela is probably the most popular Chart decision tree around.
 The first step is to focus on your purpose.
-What do you want to show: Comparison, Distribution, Composition, Relationship.
+What do you want to show: Comparison, Distribution, Composition, or Relationship?
 And then pick a chart type depending upon the number of variables, and whether one of them is time.

 This works quite well in picking a reasonably good chart, though there has been some critique too.